Edoardo Chiossone: Biography

 Chiossone was born in Arenzano, Province of Genoa, as the son of a printer.
 In 1847 he enrolled in the Accademia Ligustica, where he specialized in copper-plate engraving, and graduated in 1855.
 In 1857 he entered the atelier of Raffaele Granara and made several engravings of famous art works.
 One of his works was selected for display at the Exposition Universelle (1867) in Paris.

-Later in 1867 he started working for the Italian National Bank and was sent to the Dondorf-Naumann company in Frankfurt, Germany to be trained in the making of paper money.
-While he was there, the company began making bank notes for the Imperial Japanese government, and in 1874 he was sent to London to learn new printing techniques.
-At this point he was invited to go to Japan, and accepted.
+Later in 1867, he started working for the Italian National Bank and was sent to the Dondorf-Naumann company in Frankfurt, Germany to be trained in the making of paper money.
+While he was there, the company began making bank notes for the Imperial Japanese government; in 1874 he was sent to London to learn new printing techniques.
+At this point, he was invited to go to Japan, and accepted.

 Many of the portraits by Chiossone have been lost, and others only survive in reproduction; they can all be said to have been faithful likenesses.
 His well-known portrait of the Emperor Meiji is so realistic that it has often been mistaken to be an actual photograph.